Who Was Ann Richards?

 While serving as governor, Richards was appointed chairwoman of the Democratic National Convention in 1992.
 The convention selected Bill Clinton to run for president of the United States.
 Richards soon had her own election battle to worry about.
 George W. Bush, the son of the man she so famously insulted, ran against her in 1994 for the governorship.
 Richards said once that she had underestimated her opponent, dismissing him at one point as "some jerk."
 She lost her re-election bid and left office in 1995.

 After leaving office, Richards lent her voice and her expertise to numerous liberal causes.
 She offered advice and counsel to other Democratic politicians.
 Richards also worked as an adviser and a consultant.
 Recently she had involved with the creation of the Ann Richards School for Young Women Leaders in Austin.
 Employing techniques especially tailored for female students with an emphasis on leadership skills, the school will open in 2007.

-Battling esophageal cancer for six months, Ann Richards died from complications of the disease on September 13, 2006, in Austin, Texas.
+Battling esophageal cancer for six months, Richards died from complications of the disease on September 13, 2006, in Austin, Texas.
 She was survived by her four children from her marriage to David Richards and eight grandchildren.
-Shortly after her death, former president Bill Clinton escorted her casket to the Capitol where thousands came to pay their last respects to one of the greatest politicians in Texas history.
+Shortly after her death, former president Clinton escorted her casket to the Capitol where thousands came to pay their last respects to one of the greatest politicians in Texas history.
 Others, such as actress Lily Tomlin and newspaper columnist Liz Smith, spoke at her funeral and at her public memorial service.